acronis/go-cti/cti-spec/SPEC.md

 > [!IMPORTANT]
 > Attribute query may not serve as an identifier of a type or instance.

 Query language, similar to XPath language, allows the developers to narrow scope by specific attributes.
-Query syntax can be applied to a CTI Typed Identifier by appending a list of attribute name and attribute value parameters in square brackets.
+Query syntax can be applied to a CTI identifier by appending a list of attribute name and attribute value parameters in square brackets.
 For example: `cti.<ctx>[ <attribute name>="<attribute value>", <attribute name2>="<attribute value>", ... ]`.

 Both common values and values in CTI format could be referenced with CTI queries, e.g.